Walk for a cure Poole

 hours of lab time funded

-Jeffrey just registered for Walk for a Cure - Poole
+Thomas just registered for Walk For A Cure - Poole

-Anthony just registered for Walk for a Cure - Poole
+Rose just registered for Walk For A Cure - Poole

-Emma just registered for Walk for a Cure - Poole
+Debbie just registered for Walk For A Cure - Poole

-Pippa just registered for Walk for a Cure - Poole
+Amy just registered for Walk For A Cure - Poole

 About the event

 Join us from 10:00am to collect your T-shirt and lanyard, ready for an 11:00am start at Poole Park, Poole BH15 1TU.
-To find the exact location of the event village/start, please download 'what3words' and enter: ///energetic.trades.pulled
+To find the exact location of the Event Village and start, download 'what3words' and enter: ///energetic.trades.pulled

 Registration